Watch music videos in real-time for the songs playing on your device

 Note: Vidify requires Python >= 3.6.

 An API is simply a source of information about the music playing on a device.
 For example, the Spotify desktop client, or iTunes.
-This app is built to support any API as easily as possible, because there are many different ways to play music.
 Here are the currently supported ones:

 |Name||Wiki link||Extra requirements||Description|